emeinhardt/seq-zipper/README.md

  - Efficient access to the outside edges of sequence.
  - Efficient random access to arbitrary locations in the prefix or suffix of the zipper.
  - Efficient movement of the cursor (focus) to arbitrary indices.

+See the top-level documentation of `Data.Sequence.NonEmpty/Zipper` for more information.